 WASHINGTON – Ambassador Katherine Tai delivered virtual remarks tonight at the 2021 Committee of 100 virtual event.
 In her remarks, Ambassador Tai highlighted her vision for trade policy that puts workers at the center during a critical moment in American history.

-The full text of her remarks, as prepared for delivery are below:
+The full text of her remarks is below:

 Hello Committee of 100!